 Based on this graph, you should set your download CR target to at least 60% for most categories.
 For Health & Fitness and Education categories, you may set your target a bit lower to around 40% and 50% respectively.

 When you’re satisfied with your app’s conversion rates, you’re ready to scale up the traffic.
 It means getting more impressions at the top of the funnel.
 You can do it by fine-tuning the keywords, media outreach and other advertising campaigns.

 Remember, app store SEO is a continuous process.
 You should do a lot of experiments with your app metadata.
 Check the conversion funnel and conversion rates regularly for areas of improvement.

 Here’s what to do next…

-Before starting your own journey, how about seeing a real app store optimization in action?
+Before starting your own journey, how about seeing a real app store SEO in action?

 Sign up now to check out our Case Study on How App Store Optimization Increased App Downloads by 1478% in a Month.

 - What’s a Good App Store Page Conversion Rate?
 We Asked 10M Users.
 SplitMetrics